jaquiteme/self-hosted-podman-action-runner-controller/README.md

 ## Quickstart

-:bulb: Use [ngrok](https://ngrok.com/download/) (you will be required to set up an account) or any other reverse-proxy service to allow GitHub to send workflow events to ``ce-arc-server``.
+:bulb: Use [ngrok](https://ngrok.com/download/) (you will be required to set up an account) or any other tunnel service to allow GitHub to send workflow events to ``ce-arc-server``.

 ### Option 1: Build from Source